Tigard-Tualatin School District: History

 Tigard Elementary School District 23 was established in 1875, while the Tualatin district was started as the Bridgeport district (26J).
-These districts later merged, as did the Tigard high school district (2J) and the Tualatin high school district (26J).
+These districts later merged, as did the Tigard high school district (2J) and the Tualatin school district (26J).

 From its inception until 1992, the district operated only one "senior" high school, Tigard High, which covered grades 10–12.
 Fowler and Twality Junior High Schools covered grades 7–9.
 In 1992, a second high school, Tualatin High, was opened, and the district took the opportunity to switch to a middle school system in which the two high schools would cover grades 9–12, the existing junior high schools changed to middle schools covering grades 6–8, and the elementary schools covered grades K-5.
 A third middle school, Hazelbrook, was also added in 1992.

 When Tualatin High opened, new school attendance boundaries were drawn; most students at Twality would attend Tualatin High and most students at Fowler would attend Tigard High.
 Students living in certain areas were given the option of attending either high school.
 Today, all students at Fowler attend Tigard High, all students at Hazelbrook attend Tualatin High, and students at Twality are split across Tigard High and Tualatin High.

 Service area

+Most of the district is in Washington County.
 Its boundary includes most of the municipalities of Tigard and Tualatin, all of Durham and King City, the majority of the census-designated places of Bull Mountain and Metzger, and small sections of Lake Oswego and Rivergrove.

+A portion is in Clackamas County, where it includes most of that county's portion of Tualatin.